qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_checklist.rst

         -
       * - REQ_01_04
         - Are the failure effects clearly and completely described?
-        - Use the generic failure effect descriptions and enlarge the if it's applicable to the considered element.
+        - Use the generic failure effect descriptions and enlarge the description if it's applicable to the considered element.
         - The effects of the failure is described completely.
 The effect can be recognized easily.
         - <yes|no>
         -